danisal/NodeSchool/README.md

-This is the solutions to the problems proposed by the tutorials of NodeSchool.
+This is the solutions to the problems proposed by the tutorials of NodeSchool http://nodeschool.io/

 Contents:
  - JavaScripting